 Maintenance dredging consists of the re-dredging of previously deepened waterways and harbors to remove silt, sand and other accumulated sediments.
 Due to natural sedimentation, most channels generally require maintenance dredging every one to three years, thus creating a recurring source of dredging work that is typically non-deferrable if optimal navigability is to be maintained.
 In addition, severe weather such as hurricanes, flooding and droughts can also cause the accumulation of sediments and drive the need for maintenance dredging.
-Maintenance revenue for the three months ended March 31, 2020 was \$42.4 million, an increase of \$12.8 million, or 43%, compared to \$29.6 million for the comparable period in the prior year.
-The increase in maintenance dredging revenue for the three months ended March 31, 2020 was mostly attributable to revenue earned on projects in Maryland and Florida.
-This increase was partially offset by revenue earned on a project in Mississippi that did not repeat during the current year.
+Maintenance revenue for the third quarter of 2020 was \$33.5 million, up \$3.4 million, or 11%, from \$30.1 million in the third quarter of 2019.
+The increase in maintenance revenues for the three months ended September 30, 2020 was mostly attributable to a greater amount of revenue earned on projects in Maryland, New Jersey and Virginia.
+This increase was partially offset by revenue earned on a project in North Carolina and Texas in the prior year and revenue on a project in South Carolina that did not repeat during the current year.
+Maintenance revenue for the nine months ended September 30, 2020 was \$117.8 million, an increase of \$27.9 million, or 31%, compared to \$89.9 million for the comparable period in the prior year.
+The increase in maintenance dredging revenue for the nine months ended September 30, 2020 was mostly attributable to revenue earned on projects in Maryland and Virginia.
+This increase was partially offset by greater revenue earned on projects in Texas and South Carolina in the prior year when compared to the current year.

 Rivers & lakes dredging and related operations typically consist of lake and river dredging, inland levee and construction dredging, environmental restoration and habitat improvement and other marine construction projects.
-Rivers & lakes revenue for the three months ended March 31, 2020 was \$5.0 million, down \$23.2 million, or 82%, from \$28.2 million for the same period in the prior year.
-The decrease in rivers & lakes revenue for the three months ended March 31, 2020 was mostly attributable to a greater amount of revenue earned during the prior year on a large flood mitigation project in Texas as a result of Hurricane Harvey, as well as a project in Louisiana, when compared to the current year.
+During the third quarter of 2020, rivers & lakes revenue was \$4.6 million, a decrease of \$18.1 million, or 80%, from \$22.7 million during the same period of 2019.
+Rivers & lakes revenue for the nine months ended September 30, 2020 was \$12.2 million, down \$57.0 million, or 82%, from \$69.2 million for the same period in the prior year.
+The decrease in rivers & lakes revenue for the three and nine months ended September 30, 2020 was mostly attributable to a greater amount of revenue earned during the prior year periods on a large flood mitigation project in Texas as a result of Hurricane Harvey, as well as a project in Louisiana, when compared to the current year.
+This decrease was partially offset by revenue earned on a project in Mississippi in the current year.